TLC Advisory Board

 Helen’s key areas of expertise: review, evaluation, research

 TLC would like to thank previous Advisors for their invaluable support over the years.
-Particular thanks are due to: Rakhee Jasani, Peter McKay, Jacob Ross, Professor Alison Baverstock, Virginia Barry, Nick McMahon, Tom Wilcox, Craig Pollard.
+Particular thanks are due to: Julia Forster, Rakhee Jasani, Peter McKay, Jacob Ross, Professor Alison Baverstock, Virginia Barry, Nick McMahon, Tom Wilcox, Craig Pollard.